jiminychris/cs592/README.md

   in the root directory (or to localhost:8080 if you're using a server), you should be able to navigate to the WebGL programs.

 *For Windows, open Git terminal as admin and just run `npm install; bower install`.
++Alternatively, run `browserify js/index.js -o bundle.js in each individual project directory.